A Great Slaw Side Dish for Chicken, Fish or Beef

-I wasn't sure if I should call this cole slaw or just slaw and that got me thinking where the name "cole slaw" came from so I did a little research and found out it is from the Dutch term "koolsla" which means cabage salad.
-I also learned it can be made with either mayonnaise or with a vinaigrette.
+I wasn't sure if I should call this cole slaw or just slaw and that got me thinking about where the name "cole slaw" came from so I did a little research and found out it is from the Dutch term "koolsla" which means cabbage salad.
+I also learned it could be made with either mayonnaise or with a vinaigrette.

-The Blue Apron box came with a ¼ cup package of cilantro sauce but it's easy to make yourself with just a few ingredients.
-If you want to skip this step, just look for a good commercial brand of cilantro sauce at your local supermarket.
+The Blue Apron box came with a ¼ cup package of cilantro sauce, but it's easy to make yourself with just a few ingredients.
+If you want to skip this step, look for a good commercial brand of cilantro sauce at your local supermarket.

-My kids are not fans of cilantro so I don't think I'll be preparing this sauce for them when they are home from school.
+My kids are not cilantro fans, so I don't think I'll be preparing this sauce for them when they are home from school.
 Fortunately, my wife and I love cilantro and really enjoyed this slaw.

 Garlic Lime Pepitas